BeautifulMoon211/Realtor-AI/README.md

    - Add the necessary environment variables.

 3. **Download and set up data**
-   - Download the real estate dataset from [Kaggle](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset) and place it in the `/data` folder.
+   - Scrape the dataset from real estate websites such as Realtor, Tophap, [Readfin](https://github.com/BeautifulMoon211/Redfin-Scraping), [OnTheMarket](https://github.com/BeautifulMoon211/Onthemarket-Scraping) and place it in the `/data` folder.
    - Run `csv_to_sql.py` to convert the CSV file into an SQL database.

 4. **Run the main application**